Boondi raita | boondi ka raita

 Instructions

-• In a wide bowl whisk the curd well
+• In a wide bowl, whisk the curd well

 • Furthermore, add all the spice powders and salt one by one and whisk everything well

-• Lastly, add boondi mix gently
+• Lastly, add the boondi mix gently

-• Before serving sprinkle coriander leaves and top the raita with some boondi and serve immediately
+• Before serving, sprinkle coriander leaves and top the raita with some boondi and serve immediately

 Video